zoffixznet/perl6.party/post/The-Missing-Contributors-of-Perl6.md

 I set out to figure out why a person was missing from the release announcement.
-After digging through commits, CREDITS files, and tracing the code in [the contributor generating script](https://github.com/rakudo/rakudo/blob/master/tools/contributors.p6), I found out that in September 2016, I [introduced a bug](https://github.com/rakudo/rakudo/commit/bd3d430210d6d8c6f601718dd4b290c3c9753206) into contributors script.
-After some refactoring I accidentally left out [MoarVM repository](https://github.com/MoarVM/MoarVM) from the list of repos the script searches, so all the contributors to MoarVM since September 2016 were missing!
+After digging through commits, CREDITS files, and tracing the code in [the contributor generating script](https://github.com/rakudo/rakudo/blob/master/tools/contributors.p6), I found out that in September 2016, I [introduced a bug](https://github.com/rakudo/rakudo/commit/bd3d430210d6d8c6f601718dd4b290c3c9753206) into the contributors script.
+After some refactoring I accidentally left out [MoarVM repository](https://github.com/MoarVM/MoarVM) from the list of repos the script searches, so all the contributors to the MoarVM since September 2016 were missing!
 Since many of them also contribute to the other 4 repos, it was harder to spot that something was wrong.